Global Convergence of SGD On Two Layer Neural Nets: Related Work

 \paragraph{{\rm \bf Review of the NTK Approach To Provable Neural Training :}} One of the most popular parameter zones for theory has been the so--called ``NTK'' (Neural Tangent Kernel) regime -- where the width is a high degree polynomial in the training set size and inverse accuracy (a somewhat {\it unrealistic} regime) and the net's last layer weights are scaled inversely with width as the width goes to infinity, \cite{lee2017deep,wu2019global,du2018gradient,su2019learning,kawaguchi2019gradient,huang2019dynamics,allen2019convergenceDNN,allen2019learning,allen2019convergenceRNN,du2018power,zou2018stochastic,zou2019improved,arora2019exact,arora2019harnessing,li2019enhanced,arora2019fine, bach_lazy,du_provable}.
 The core insight in this line of work can be summarized as follows: for large enough width, SGD {\it with certain initializations} converges to a function that fits the data perfectly, with minimum norm in the RKHS defined by the neural tangent kernel -- which gets specified entirely by the initialization (which is such that the initial output is of order one).
 A key feature of this regime is that the net's matrices do not travel outside a constant radius ball around the starting point -- a property that is often not true for realistic neural net training scenarios.

 In particular, for the case of depth $2$ nets with similarly smooth gates as we focus on, in \cite{ali_subquadratic} global convergence of gradient descent was shown using number of gates scaling sub-quadratically in the number of data - which, to the best of our knowledge, is the smallest known width requirement for such a convergence in a regression setup.
 On the other hand, for the special case of training depth $2$ nets with $\relu$ gates on cross-entropy loss for doing binary classification, in \cite{telgarsky_ji} it was shown that one needs to blow up the width only poly-logarithmically with target accuracy to get global convergence for SGD.
 In there it was pointed out as an important open question to determine whether one can get such reduction in width requirement for the regression setting too.
 The result we present here can be seen as an affirmative answer to this question posed in \cite{telgarsky_ji}.
+Similar guarantees were shown to hold for deep neural nets in \cite{chen2021overparameterization}.